sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

 ```

 * The first test (by providing `cats|dogs` as input) covers all the branches in the left part of the CFG.
-The right part covers the top false branch, because at some point `i` will be equal to `str.length()`.
+The right part covers the top `false` branch, because at some point `i` will be equal to `str.length()`.
-The word `dogs` ends with an `s`, so it also covers the true branch on the right side of the CFG.
+The word "dogs" ends with an 's', so it also covers the `true` branch on the right side of the CFG.
 This gives the test $$\frac{5}{6} \cdot 100\% = 83\%$$ branch coverage.

-* The only branch that is now not covered is the _false branch_ at the bottom right of the CFG.
+* The only branch that is now not covered is the `false` branch at the bottom right of the CFG.
-This branch is executed when the last word does not end with an `r` or an `s`.
+This branch is executed when the last word does not end with an 'r' or an 's'.
-The second test executes this branch, by providing the word `cats|dog` as an input.
+The second test executes this branch, by providing the string `cats|dog` as input.
 Thus, the two tests together achieve a branch/decision coverage of $$100\%$$.

 {% hint style='tip' %}
 In the video, we use _squares_ to represent decision blocks.
-We did it just because otherwise the control flow graph would not fit in the video.
-When doing control flow graphs, please use _diamonds_ to represent decision blocks.
+We did it just because otherwise the control-flow graph would not fit in the video.
+When doing control-flow graphs, please use _diamonds_ to represent decision blocks.
 {% endhint %}

 {% set video_id = "XiWtG8PKH-A" %}